chungusg/hotlink-archive-template/README.md

 <br/>

 ### Storing Locally instead of on Github
-Although this guide is written with Cloudflare's Github integration in mind, you can also directly upload your assets onto your Pages project.
-Simply clone/download the repository as it is, customize it as you like, and upload everything to Cloudflare.
+Although this guide is written with Cloudflare's Github integration in mind, you can also keep your files locally on your PC and directly upload your assets onto your Pages project.
+Simply clone/download the repository as it is, customize it as you like, and upload everything to Cloudflare in a new **Pages** project (this is not an option for Workers).

 One thing that wil NOT work the same is the Create-Index Action that only works on Github.
 - I have made a "create-index.exe" that will execute the "create-index.py" files in the exact same way as they would work with the Action.
 You do not have to install python for this to work (if I did everything right).
 Simply run "create-index.exe" whenever you make a change and want to update the "index.html" files